-The UK Anti-Roads Movement of the 1990s was possibly the most signifcant series of ecological protests yet seen in Britain.
-It was definitely the most spectacular.
-The Twyford Down protest site in 1992 - resisting a dual-carriageway road cutting through rural Hampshire - set the scene for many more.
+The Anti-Roads Movement of the 1990s was possibly the most signifcant series of ecological protests yet seen in Britain: spectacular, and with lasting impact.
+The Twyford Down protest in 1992 - resisting a dual-carriageway road cutting through rural Hampshire - set the scene for many more.
 Following this was the No-M11 Link Road Campaign in East London, most famously remembered for Claremont Road.
-From there a plethora of road protest camps set up around the country over the following years, including Newbury, Fairmile, Solsbury Hill and many others.
+From there the movement built up momentum and road protest camps defended land up and down the country for the next decade including Newbury, Fairmile, Solsbury Hill, and many others.
 While many of these battles were eventually lost, in the end the movement won, and the UK road-building programme was slashed.

 And while this was all going on, another equally in-yer-face anti-car protest tactic sprung up in city-centres up and down the country with the Reclaim The Streets street parties.